Usibre/asmregex/README.md

 ```
 How the tool works is explained in more depth below.
 Note that the code has been a small research project and may not have the cleanest code or the best algorithmic speed out there.

+Below is the automated MD conversion of the PDF included in this repository.
+I would kindly refer to the PDF version for a complete picture (and working references / tables).

 ### Author
 Jyy / Jordy Gennissen